Diono 3QX Convertible Car Seat Review & Video

 Even the safest car seats are a risk to your child's safety when installed or used improperly.

 For that reason, one of the most important aspects of a car seat is how easily and intuitively it can be installed in front- and rear-facing positions.

 Well, the good news is that Diono has done a great job with not only the owner's manual but also the quick-look guides affixed to the sides of the car seat itself.

 First, this one reminds you that you need to have the base installed when the car seat is used rear-facing:

-That's a great reminder, otherwise the incline angle of the install will be completely incorrect, compromising both safety and comfort.
+That's a great reminder, otherwise, the incline angle of the installation will be completely incorrect, compromising both safety and comfort.

 Second, this one details the three methods for installing the car seat in a rear-facing configuration: using the vehicle's lap and shoulder belt, the LATCH connectors, or just the lap belt (this is rare).

 That sticker also reminds you not to use the LATCH installation method for a child weighing more than 35 pounds.
 This is important because the weight of the car seat itself plus the weight of your child would exceed the maximum LATCH weight limit (65 pounds).